-In connection with the Agreements, through our wholly owned subsidiary Ares Capital CP, we established a revolving credit facility that will allow Ares Capital CP to issue up to \$150.0 million of variable funding certificates as described in more detail in Note 8 to our consolidated financial statements.
+As a result of the acquisition of substantially all of the October Portfolio and loan originations, we used substantially all of the net proceeds from the IPO.
+In order to provide additional liquidity and to meet our investment objectives and strategies, in November 2004 we and Ares Capital CP Funding LLC, a single member, special purpose, limited liability company, wholly owned by us ("Ares Capital CP"), entered into the Facility, pursuant to which our wholly owned subsidiary Ares Capital CP can obtain up to \$150.0 million of financing for the acquisition of loans from Ares Capital as described in more detail in Note 8 to our consolidated financial statements.
 As of December 31, 2004, the outstanding principal balance under the Facility was approximately \$55.5 million which bears interest at a rate equal to the commercial paper rate plus 125 basis points.
 As of December 31, 2004, the commercial paper rate was 2.3152%.